brooksandrew/postman_problems/README.md

 ### Viz

 `postman_problems` leverages [Graphviz] for visualization which unlocks more robust visualizations than just networkx and matplotlib.
-However, it also comes with several dependencies.
+However, this also comes with several dependencies.
 These are managed separately from the base package, so users can optimize graphs to their heart's content unencumbered from the weight and hassle of installing viz dependencies, if they so choose.